Documentation

 After finalizing and testing your component, generate a production-ready build to prepare it for deployment :

-pnpx @unifyapps/block-cli build
+pnpx @unifyapps/custom-component-cli build

 This creates a <ComponentName>.zip containing: